the west of orkney windfarm

 FLOTTA HYDROGEN HUB

-We are working in partnership with Flotta Terminal’s owner Repsol Sinopec, and Uniper, a leading international energy company and pioneer in the field of hydrogen, to explore the potential to deliver green hydrogen at scale from the proposed Flotta Hydrogen Hub.
+We are working in partnership with Flotta Terminal’s owner Repsol Sinopec to explore the potential to deliver green hydrogen at scale from the proposed Flotta Hydrogen Hub.
 This project would enable the current Flotta Terminal to be transformed over time into a diversified energy hub where conventional oil and gas operations continue, co-existing alongside the development of a sustainable long-term green future for the facility.

 Read More